Product Types

 • A36 S Beams

-A36 S beams are commonly used in construction and civil engineering.
+A36 S steel beams are commonly used in construction and civil engineering.
 They have a low carbon content and few other elements in their alloy.
 Consequently, A36 S beams feature an intermediate tensile and yield strength.
 They can easily be welded, formed, or machined.

 These products are hot rolled, and you can specify your copper content and steel beam sizes.
 Often, A36 S beams are hot-dip galvanized for protection from the weather and other corrosive factors.